pascallaliberte/sharpen.page/_posts/2019-11-01-sharp-example-applicationemail.md

 ![Describing a future where the problem is solved](/assets/images/posts/2019-11-01-sharp-example-applicationemail-03.jpg) {: .img-zoom }

-Garrett here operates on the [<mark>Attraction to the Solution</mark> force][four-forces], pulling the visitor toward going forward with his services.
+Garrett here operated on the [<mark>Attraction to the Solution</mark> force][four-forces], pulling the visitor toward going forward with his services.

-By now, you as the visitor are thinking:
+By now, you as the visitor were thinking:

 * {% include components/icon-attraction.html %} I'll be able to get moving with my problem;
 * {% include components/icon-attraction.html %} Garrett seems to have the required expertise and knowledge;